yegor256/blog/_posts/2017/apr/2017-04-05-pdd-in-action.md

 Here is how you configure it, in two steps.
-First, you [grant](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) read-only access to [@0pdd](https://github.com/0pdd) in GitHub (either private or public repository)
+First, you [grant](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) read-only access to [@0pdd](https://github.com/0pdd) in GitHub (either private or public repository).

 Second, you add a [webhook](https://help.github.com/articles/about-webhooks/) to your GitHub repository: `http://www.0pdd.com/hook/github` (with just `push` event